Engineering GRA Tuition Policy

 - attract and retain top-quality students to the graduate degree programs by offering competitive recruitment packages including tuition support;

-- implement standard tuition support across all departments in the College of Engineering for graduate assistants supported by sponsored projects;
+- implement standard tuition support across all departments in the college for graduate assistants supported by sponsored projects;

-- advise PIs on charging full tuition directly to sponsored projects for graduate assistants assigned to and supported by a sponsored project during each semester; and
+- advise Principal Investigators (PIs) on charging full tuition directly to sponsored projects for graduate assistants assigned to and supported by a sponsored project during each semester; and

 In accordance with the terms of the federal Uniform Guidance (2 CFR 200), tuition remission and other forms of compensation paid as, or in lieu of, wages to students performing necessary work are allowable provided that: